pyjarrett/programming-with-ada/docs/_sources/clearing-the-air.rst.txt

 and as in beer (free to use).
 This version comes from the Free Software Foundation (FSF) and often referred to as "FSF GNAT".

-Yes, there are are also commercial compilers which are not free to use.
+Yes, there are also commercial compilers which are not free to use.

 Ada code does not have to be GPL
 --------------------------------